gmzln/gmzln/README.md

 ------------------------

-### 💻 Programs i worked with in the past
+### 💻 not coding related but other software i use
     // Adobe CSS (Photoshop, InDesign, Illustrator, Premiere, Lightroom)
     // CAD: Vectorworks, ArchiCAD
     // QGIS
-    // Prezi

-          📀 Music and Design Programs i use and learn
+### 📀 Music Software i use
               // Renoise
               // Ableton live
-              // TouchDesigner

 ------------------------

 ###  I’m looking forward to collaborate on any creative exchange.
-I am a big fan of soldering! 🕹️
+Sidenote : I like soldering 🕹️

 📫 How to reach me:
   - [linkedIn](https://www.linkedin.com/in/gamze-ya/) // for cooperations and job related stuff